PunkoPata/Crapy-cosmic/README.md

 This is an third party utility for the game Eve Online.

-It allows to quickly check witch cosmics signatures are new or gone of the system.
+It allows to quickly check which cosmics signatures are new or gone of the system.
 So you can scan the new ones.
 Specially Usefull for Wormhole People.

+For the moment the current language is spanish.

 == How to use it ==